-ALM analyses can be performed under scenario and stress test conditions.
+ALM analysis can be performed under scenario and stress test conditions.
 Market scenarios define supposed changes in market variables, such as interest rates, exchange rates, prices and indexes of market environment.

-Liquidity scenarios include the definition of future developments, reinvestments or refinancing strategies that represent expectations of future changes in cash flows, prolongation of instruments and payments, increase/decrease of business volume, expected and unexpected losses at debtor bankrupts, etc. Liquidity scenarios can represent budgets and financing plans.
-The gap between the current portfolio’s future without scenarios and expectations of the portfolio’s future behavior is represented in the analysis, via synthetic planned positions at assumed future market conditions.
+Liquidity scenarios include the definition of future developments, reinvestments or refinancing strategies that represent expectations of future changes in cash flows, prolongation of instruments and payments, increases/decreases of business volume, expected and unexpected losses at debtor bankrupts, etc. Liquidity scenarios can also depict budgets and financing plans.
+In the analysis, one can see the gap between the portfolio’s future without scenarios and the expectations of its future behavior.
+This is represented via planned synthetic positions at assumed future market conditions.
 Original portfolios are calculated together with synthetic positions.
-The calculated results are then used to make decisions about future behavior at the present time point.
+The results are then used to make decisions at the present point about their future behavior.

 Every ALM scenario can combine market and liquidity scenarios.

-ALM analyses provides means to represent the future cash flow disposition and detects any gaps or investment efficiencies in the presence of different market scenarios.
-Different future behavioral changes (Growth, Defaults of large customers, deposits increase, etc.) may be activated in cash flow scenarios in order to optimize the asset and liability management.
+ALM analysis provides means to present future cash flow dispositions and detects any gaps or investment efficiencies in the presence of different market scenarios.
+Different future behavioral changes (growth, defaults of large customers, deposits increase, etc.) may be activated in cash flow scenarios in order to optimize the asset and liability management.

 |Supporting Modules:||Definition of opportunity rates, interest rate expressions, market and liquidity scenarios, analysis by periods and time schemes, static and dynamic portfolio structures and sub-portfolios|